This article has links to products and services we love, which we may make commission from.

 We stayed in a luxury yurt overlooking the Solway Coast.

-As soon as the stable-like yurt door opens you are hit with a warm cuddle and sweet smell from wood stove fire.
+When the stable-like yurt door opens, you are hit with a warm cuddle and the sweet smell of a wood stove fire.

 The circular room includes everything you need for a comfortable stay.

-Amenities include a double bed and additional bed for family, a kitchen with a four ring hob and the top section of the wood stove acting as the oven, plates and utensils, a sofa, bedside tables, a TV and DVD player and plugs for electronics.
+Amenities include a double bed and an additional bed for the family, a kitchen with a four-ring hob and the top section of the wood stove acting as the oven, plates and utensils, a sofa, bedside tables, a TV, and electronics plugs.

 Each yurt also has a bench and BBQ area.